 https://example.com/are two different identifiers.
 The URL does not have to be a publicly available URL.
 Auth0 will not call your API.
 This value cannot be modified afterwards.

 Signing Algorithm The algorithm to sign the tokens with.
 The available values are HS256 and RS256.
 When selecting RS256 the token will be signed with the tenant's private key.

-Click Create.
-Next, you will see the Quickstart of your API where you can find details on the implementation changes you have to do to your API.
+Make the implementation changes to your API that are described in the Quick Start.
 These changes consist of choosing a JWT library from a predefined list and configuring this library to validate the access tokens in your API.